-Gastric Bypass Roux-en-Y is the most common form of bariatric surgery and is considered the gold standard in bariatric surgery today.
-It is designed to reduce the size of the stomach and to bypass part of the small intestine.
+Gastric Bypass Roux-en-Y is a bariatric procedure which is designed to reduce the size of the stomach and to bypass part of the small intestine.

 In the procedure, surgeons divide the stomach to create a small pouch that restricts food intake to about one ounce.
 This new stomach pouch is then attached to the small intestine, bypassing the lower stomach and a portion of the small bowel.
 The surgery affects weight loss in two ways:

 2) The food that is consumed is absorbed to a lesser extent